LivePersonInc/knowledge-center-archive/pages/documents/Developer Tools/open-platform.md

 * [**Bot connectors**](https://developers.liveperson.com/bot-connectors-getting-started.html) for integrating third-party messaging platforms and the Conversational Cloud.
 Bot connectors send/receive text messages, send structured content, transfer the conversation to other skills, change Time To Response, and close a conversation.
 * [**Function as a Service (FaaS)**](https://developers.liveperson.com/function-as-a-service-overview.html) is a LivePerson feature that enables brands to develop custom behaviors within the Conversational Cloud platform to better tailor the system to their specific needs.

-For more information and detailed documentation, visit our  [Developers' Community](https://developers.liveperson.com/index.html).
+For more information and detailed documentation, visit our  [Developer Center](https://developers.liveperson.com/index.html).